Printversion of: http://www.www.dife.de/forschung/abteilungen/kurzprofil.php?abt=KLE

 Investigation of the role of nutrient-dependent factors in the pathogenesis of major diseases of industrialized countries (e.g.: obesity, fatty liver disease, diabetes mellitus, atherosclerosis and metabolic syndrome).

 Obesity appears to be a central constellation inducing the components of the metabolic syndrome, which includes important genetic effects.
 The metabolic syndrome describes the frequent clustering of the risk components which provide the common soil for atherosclerosis, type 2 diabetes, and at least several types of cancer.
-The metabolic syndrome includes the following components: disturbed glucose metabolism, central obesity, dyslipidemia with low HDL-cholesterol and raised triglycerides, hypertension, microalbuminuria, and disturbed fibrinolysis.
+The metabolic syndrome includes the following components: disturbed glucose metabolism, central adiposity, dyslipidemia with low HDL cholesterol and high triglycerides, hypertension, microalbuminuria, and fibrinolysis disorder.

 The department, together with the departments Experimental Diabetology (DIAB), Molecular Epidemiology (MEP), Adipocyte Development and Nutrition (ADE) and the Junior Research Group Central Regulation of Metabolism (CRM), is a member of the German Center for Diabetes Research (DZD).
 The DZD was founded in 2009 as one of six national health centers by the Federal Ministry of Education and Research.
 The DZD is a national research consortium in which basic researchers, clinicians and epidemiologists closely collaborate in order to clarify the causes and pathophysiology of diabetes and to develop individualized approaches to prevention and treatment.